zhao-xuan/project-zohar/README.md

 - **Public Bot**: Provide a restricted version for general use that only knows basic public information about you and cannot access sensitive data or dangerous actions
 - **Tone Mimicking**: Both bots respond in your personal communication style based on your chat history and examples
 - **Local Privacy**: Everything runs on your Mac Studio, ensuring complete data privacy and control
-- **Multi-Agent Architecture**: Uses CAMEL framework for sophisticated task planning and execution
+- **Intelligent Processing**: Uses advanced file processing and retrieval for sophisticated responses
 - **Tool Integration**: Seamless integration with email, web browsing, and system commands via MCP (Model Context Protocol)

 ## 🏗️ System Architecture